Let’s examine how neobanks should balance safety and a frictionless user experience for digital onboarding.

-A Frictionless Digital Onboarding Process
+Frictionless Digital Onboarding

-The onboarding process is quickly becoming an important battleground for Neobanks.
+The onboarding process is quickly becoming an important battleground for neobanks.
 Maximizing traction is a priority for these fintech companies, and if users cannot register with them fast and easily enough, they will go and do it with a competitor.

-- Easy: nobody wants to have to fill long forms and answer in-depth questionnaires to access a new service these days.
+- Easy: nobody wants to have to fill long forms and answer in-depth questionnaires to access a new business service these days.

-A High Target For Fraudsters
+Why NeoBanks Are A High Target For Fraudsters

 - Converting funds to crypto, when the neobank account acts as a “middleman” that lets fraudsters wire money to cryptos exchanges.

-- Fundraising / ecommerce / marketplace scammers also use them to give themselves a legitimate-looking account, and receive deposits for services or goods they will not deliver.
+- Fundraising / eCommerce / marketplace scammers also use them to give themselves a legitimate-looking account and receive deposits for services or goods they will not deliver.

 Example of neobank accounts opened by fraudsters available for sale on the darknet

-To add insult to injury, these fintech have more to lose than just a few bad users if they remove fraudsters from their platforms: they could suffer from a loss of reputation, not to mention heavy fines from regulatory bodies.
+To add insult to injury, these fintechs have more to lose than just a few bad users if they remove fraudsters from their platforms: they could suffer from a loss of reputation, not to mention heavy fines from regulatory bodies.